limeranced/fleasion-macOS/README.md

 ## ❗ Disclaimer

-I made this mainly for myself but im nice so why not let others.
+I made this mainly for myself but why not let others.
 If this breaks or anything dont blame the fleasion team as i am just a random person who decided ot make this.

 pls give credit to the original Fleasion creators for the idea and architecture.